kareemsasa3/arachne/infrastructure/MONITORING_SETUP.md

 # Monitoring & Observability Stack

-This document describes the comprehensive monitoring and observability stack for the personal portfolio website.
+This document describes the comprehensive monitoring and observability stack for the personal arachne website.

 ## 🎯 Overview